Palette as a Mood-setter: All color, no wordsApr.12.2016

 TEALEAVES: But why do you think that having memorable experiences is important?

 Lenders: Memorable experiences give you more fulfillment in your life, a richer life.
 It makes you a better person.
 A memorable experience for me is something where a lot of attention has gone into how to create the event, how to select the material.
 Not everything that we go through is a memorable experience.
 When you look back, some people spend a lot of time and money on food products and on beverage products and on travel.
 But when the event is over, the experience of actually having it is gone, so what you have is the memories.
 I feel that’s an infinite reservoir of making you feel good about things.

 Lenders: Color and texture set the mood.
 They create the stage for everything else that goes on in the environment.
 They steer the emotions of the guest towards a certain direction.
 Aggressive and louder colors for night clubs.
 Natural colors for a calmer, fine dining setting.
-For example, when I think of a soothing color, green is a wonderful.
-Using materials, using also products like leaves etcetera that complement not just the color but also give texture, give different dimension and to a certain extent also create scents and fragrance really puts the guest in a certain frame of mind.
+For example, when I think of a soothing color, green is wonderful.
+Using materials, also using products like leaves that complement not just the color but also give texture, give different dimension and to a certain extent also create scents and fragrance really puts the guest in a certain frame of mind.